molovol/MoloVol/index.md

 The development is currently lead by Jasmin B. Maglic and Roy Lavendomme.
 You may reach us via email through [molovol@outlook.com](mailto:molovol@outlook.com)

 ## Scientific Reference
 MoloVol v1.0.0 features and algorithms are presented in detail in a scientific publication.

-The preprint is currently available on ChemRxiv DOI: [10.33774/chemrxiv-2021-dss1j](https://doi.org/10.33774/chemrxiv-2021-dss1j)
+The paper has been accepted for publication in the Journal for Applied Crystallography.
+Please use the following or an equivalent citation (the DOI may remain inactive until printing):

-The paper will be published in a peer-reviewed journal as soon as possible.
+> Maglic, J.B. & Lavendomme, R. (2022).
+J. Appl.
+Cryst.
+55, https://doi.org/10.1107/S1600576722004988.